-Marketers mistake interest for intent all the time, often leading to an MQL being passed off as a SQL when that’s not the case.
-There are two options to help in this predicament though — lead scoring and decision-based offers.
+Marketers mistake interest for intent all the time, often leading to a marketing qualified lead being passed off as a SQL when that’s not the case.
+There are two options to help in this predicament, though — lead scoring and decision-based offers.

 Marketing Automation Software

 If you have access or interest, a marketing automation software like HubSpot offers lead scoring as a means to qualify your real estate leads.
 Lead scoring involves tracking any lead in your CRM across your site.
 With lead scoring, you can ascribe value to different blogs or page views, offers or email interactions.
 When a lead reaches a certain score, decided on by your team, they become sales qualified.

 The secondary option is to use decision stage offers as a means of qualifying leads.
 This can be anything from making an appointment to see a space to offering a demo of a software.
 Creating a broader base of options for these offers can help you determine which leads are ready to buy.
 Leads who fail to engage with a decision offer when you have an array to choose from are likely not there yet.

 Passing the Baton to Sales Qualification